 Monitoring fetal development is vital for the health of both mother and baby, particularly in cases of advanced maternal age.

-2. Blood Tests: Screening for genetic conditions can offer peace of mind and guide care.
+- Blood Tests: Screening for genetic conditions can guide care and offer peace of mind.

-3. Fetal Heart Rate Monitoring: Regular checks help assess your baby’s well-being and detect any abnormalities.
+- Fetal Heart Rate Monitoring: Regular checks help assess your baby’s well-being and flag any abnormalities.

-4. Nutritional Guidance: A balanced diet supports ideal fetal growth and development.
+- Nutritional Guidance: A balanced diet supports healthy fetal growth throughout pregnancy.

 Emotional and Psychological Factors